StefanBerecz/subCero/README.md

 - Features several checks to improve accuracy and reliability
 - User-friendly input prompts and error handling
 - Detailed output with all relevant subnetting information

-## Planned
-- Statistics and permanent storage
+- Statistics and permanent storage:
-- Graphical User Interface (eventually)
+    - Tracks calculations and errors for the current session and all time
+    - Displays the most common network class from saved data

+## Planned Improvements
+- Enhancements to user-friendliness
+- Minor improvements in error handling

+### Status
+>[!IMPORTANT]
+>- The program is considered complete for now.
+No major features are planned, only minor improvements and bug fixes.

 ## Not planned
+- Graphical User Interface (Due to the current form of the program, a GUI would require a complete rewrite and is not considered practical)
 - IPv6 support (Due to the complexity and the different approach required for IPv6 subnetting, this program focuses on IPv4 to keep it simple and educational)

 ## Usage